cremedelacremetop/cremedelacreme/README.md

 ##### Country

 After analyzing the dataset in general, we grouped it by countries to found whether there were differences between Brazil, Colombia, Germany and USA.
-As presented in the following figure, we found _Everyone_ as the predominant content rating for Colombia ans US, _USK:All Ages_ for Germany and _All Ages_ for Brazil:
+As presented in the following figure, we found _Everyone_ as the predominant content rating for Colombia and US, _USK:All Ages_ for Germany and _All Ages_ for Brazil:

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <div id="dd797a7f-4647-44d8-bf1d-60544ffbb04a" class="plotly-graph-div" style="height:100%; width:100%;"></div>